Discover Edinburgh’s deep links with Africa and the Caribbean over the past 500 years, in this guided walking tour.

 FAQ

-• Tours normally start at Melville Monument (Dundas Statue), close to both Waverley Station and St. Andrew’s Bus Station – view on Google Maps.
+- Tours normally start at Melville Monument (Dundas Statue), close to both Waverley Station and St. Andrew’s Bus Station – view on Google Maps.
+However, we also have special walks of waterfront areas like Portobello or Leith, or in recognition of special anniversaries or on particular themes – more info.

 Group and school bookings